Practical AI help

 Where AI actually helps

-Where AI is genuinely useful - and where it isn't
+Where AI is genuinely useful

 Most AI advice for small businesses is too vague to act on.
-So we'll be specific: here are the jobs where AI consistently earns its keep.
+So we'll be specific: here are the four jobs where AI consistently earns its keep.

 Reading documents you'd have to read anyway